LinuxMainframe/Speculate/README.md

-# Speculate: Revolutionizing Computational Chemistry
+# Speculate: Open-Source Computational Chemistry Workflow

 **Speculate** is an open-source Python platform designed to transform computational and theoretical chemistry workflows.
 Tailored for researchers, it bridges the gap between experimental and computational work by offering: